top of page

 This is the most common version and is designed specifically for the construction industry.
 The course focuses heavily on the high risk hazards found on job sites.

-• Core Topics: You’ll also learn about personal protective equipment (PPE), health hazards like silica dust, and safety for scaffolding and ladders.
-For more day-to-day tips, explore our safety articles.
+• Core Topics: You will also learn about personal protective equipment (PPE), health hazards like silica dust, and safety for scaffolding and ladders.
+For more day to day tips, explore our safety articles.

 • State Requirements: This course is so crucial that at least seven states (like New York, Nevada, and Massachusetts) legally require it for workers on certain construction projects.